d3ska/d3ska.github.io/_posts/2023-05-12-best-practices-for-writing-effective-and-reliable-tests.md

 While this test might work perfectly, it's somewhat hard to reason about.
 It's not immediately clear what the test setup is, what operation is being tested, and what the expected outcome is.
 This can become problematic as the codebase grows and as more developers interact with the tests.

-To address these issues, we can refactor the test to be more readable and clear.
-The Given-When-Then practice, commonly used in behavior-driven development (BDD), is a brilliant approach to make tests more comprehensible.
+To address these issues, we can refactor the test to be more readable and clear. **The Given-When-Then practice (Arrange-Act-Assert)**, commonly used in behavior-driven development (BDD), is a brilliant approach to make tests more comprehensible.
 It separates the test method into three well-defined sections:

 * **Given (set up)**: Outlines the preconditions.
 * **When (execution)**: Describes the action to be tested.